viamrobotics/docs/docs/components/base.md

 **Parameters:**

 - `linear` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The percentage of max power of the base's linear propulsion.
 In the range of -1.0 to 1.0, with 1.0 meaning 100% power.
-Negative values imply a backwards direction.
-Use only the Y component of the vector when controlling a wheeled base.
+Viam's coordinate system considers +Y to be the forward axis (+/- X left/right, +/- Z up/down), so use the Y component of this vector to move forward and backward when controlling a wheeled base.
+Negative "Y:" values imply moving backwards.
-- `angular` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The rate and direction of the angular power  of the base.
+- `angular` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The percentage of max power of the base's angular propulsion.
-In the range of -1.0 to 1.0, with 1.0 meaning 100%.
+In the range of -1.0 to 1.0, with 1.0 meaning 100% power.
-Here, a positive value implies turning in a leftward direction and a negative value implies turning to the right.
-Use only the Z component of the vector when controlling a wheeled base.
+Use the Z component of this vector to spin left or right when controlling a wheeled base.
+Negative "Z:" values imply spinning to the right.

 **Returns:**